mneves75/expo-ai-chatbot-lite/README.md

 ## Expo app

 - `expo-ai-chatbot/` – Sabin Lumina (Expo): import PDF → extract text locally → parse markers → store encrypted in SQLite

+Offline-only guarantee:
+- The Expo app is intended to run with “no API / no cloud / no server”, and `bun test` includes an offline-only guard test to prevent accidental network client usage in shipped code.